 Who can visit?

-As well as the five named visitors, other family and friends can also visit.
+As well as the named visitors, other family and friends can also visit.
 These types of visits are carried our according to the best way the care home can manage them and will be outdoors, behind screens or in visiting pods.

 Must visitors be vaccinated?

 It is strongly recommended that all visitors and residents get vaccinated.
 Find out how to book or manage your coronavirus vaccination on NHS.UK.

 You must arrange a visit in advance by contacting the care home.

 Visits outside of a care home may be granted in some circumstances.
 For more information, please read, Visits out of care homes: supplementary guidance on GOV.UK.

 All visitors must have a lateral flow test before each visit and follow all the infection prevention and control measures set out by the home, such as social distancing, hand hygiene and wearing PPE.
 Each home should be able to provide you with their visiting policy.